Give much thought to your banking habits?

 4. Short-changing yourself on interest

-The survey found that only a handful of banks are pushing interest rates higher.
-On average, banks are paying just 0.06 percent on savings account balances.
-If you accept such a low interest rate from your bank, you are short-changing yourself.
-It may not sound like a big deal; but when applied to a $10,000 savings account balance, the difference could mean that you would be giving up $119 more in interest per year.
+That means if you accept an average savings account rate from your bank, you are short-changing yourself by 1.13 percent.
+That may not sound like a big deal, but when applied to a $10,000 savings account balance, the difference could be earning $113 more in interest per year.

 How to earn more interest on savings